stephengacheru/usehover.github.io/index.md

 }
 {% endhighlight %}

-### 2. Add required Permissions and your Hover API Key to the Manifest
+### 2. Add required Permissions and your Hover API Token to the Manifest
 Permissions:

 {% highlight xml %}